Chart Color Schemes

 Boulder features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households make up 65.3% of all households, including 27.1% couples with children, 23.6% couples without children, and 13.5% single parent families.
-Non-family households constitute the remaining 34.7%, with lone person households at 30.2% and group households comprising 4.3%.
+Family households comprise 65.3% of all households, including 27.1% couples with children, 23.6% couples without children, and 13.5% single parent families.
+Non-family households account for the remaining 34.7%, with lone person households at 30.2% and group households comprising 4.3% of the total.
 The median household size is 2.5 people, which matches the average for the Rest of WA.

 Frequently Asked Questions - Households